FelixHenninger/lab.js/docs/meta/contribute/build.rst

 The main code is found in the ``packages/builder/src`` folder, where the ``components`` subdirectories contain all user-facing interface code, and ``logic`` holds the main application logic.

-To install a copy of the builder locally, please download the repository, navigate into the ``packages/builder`` folder, and run ``yarn`` to download all dependencies.
-Then, typing
+Please note that the builder requires a copy of the library to work, so *please compile the library starterkit as described above before modifying the builder*.
+With the library in place, please then navigate into the ``packages/builder`` directory.
+From there, typing

 .. code::